kotools/types/CONTRIBUTING.md

 ### Checking the Application Binary Interface (ABI)

-When introducing changes to the ABI, you can check its binaries by running the `Check ABI` configuration.
+When introducing changes to the ABI, you can check this interface by running the `Check ABI (types)` configuration for the `types` subproject, or the `Check ABI (kotlinx-serialization)` configuration for the `types-kotlinx-serialization` subproject.
-This ensures that we are maintaining the binary compatibility of this library.
+This ensures that we are maintaining the binary compatibility of Kotools Types.

 In some cases, this configuration will fail and will request you to update the ABI.
-You can do this by running the `Dump ABI` configuration.
+You can do this by running the `Dump ABI (types)` or the `Dump ABI (kotlinx-serialization)` configurations.

 > See [what makes a binary incompatible change] to the ABI for more details.